dominik-lenda/creative-scala-template/notes.md

 1 + 2 is Int the value of this expression is one of the 4.2 billion values that computer understands to be integers ("whole numbers").

-We know type if expression without running it - type is a property of expression, not a value.
+We know types at compile-time because type is a property of expression, not a value.

 Compilation checks that a program is well structured: syntax is correct, types are checked.

 This syntax is incorrect:
-Blabla / \ "S
+`Blabla / \ "S`
 This is correct:
-val number = 5
+`val number = 5`

 You can do different things with different types.
 Not all operations are possible on all types.
-For example, type-checker rejects `1.toUpperCase` because you cannot make number upper case.
+For example, type-checker rejects `1.toUpperCase` because you cannot turn a number into upper case.

-Type-checking when compiling helps you avoid  many errors before running program.
+Type-checking helps you avoid  many errors before running program.

-Types in compilation and values at runtime.
-Types are not included at runtime, those are tags, which can be avoided to make programs efficient (type erasure).
+Types at compile-time and values at run-time

+Type tags are at run-time, not types.
+Tags can be ommited to make programs efficient (type erasure).

 # Recap
 Scala has expressions, values and types.